Egsagon/nekosama/README.md

 ### ⚠️ I'm not maintaining this anymore.
-Pretty sure the main part still works, it just needs to adapt to the newest version of their player(s).
-If you want to contribute, have fun.
+As of 10/10/2023, the API still seems to work, but you might expect errors or bugs in the future.

 # NEKO SAMA API